 The short answer is: Yes.

-In most cases SAP Security Notes contain fixes for vulnerabilities.
-By analysing such a fix, it is possible to discover the specific related vulnerability.
+In most cases, SAP Security Notes contain fixes for vulnerabilities.
+By analysing such a fix, it is possible to discover the specifically related vulnerability.
 And by examination of the vulnerability, it becomes possible to create an exploit for it.
 Within the software industry, this is an unfortunate fact of life.
 By bringing out a fix for an explicit vulnerability in your software, anyone can analyse the fix and subsequently exploit the vulnerability.

 This implies that SAP customers should apply security fixes as fast as possible to minimise the risk of exploitation.

 Let’s illustrate this with an example.
-The following URL provides you with an over view of SAP Security Notes:
+The following URL provides you with an overview of SAP Security Notes:

 https://launchpad.support.sap.com/#/securitynotes (OSS User ID is needed for access).